 Photo credits to Cédric Hamelin.

-Federico Lugli is a Marie Skłodowska-Curie Research Fellow at the Institut für Geowissenschaften of the Goethe-Universität Frankfurt am Main.
+Federico Lugli is an Associate Professor of Geochemistry at the Department of Chemical and Geological Sciences of UNIMORE.
 His research focuses on the use of isotope geochemistry to unravel the interaction between human/animal and environment.
-In particular, he is interested in the use of strontium isotope analyses of teeth to decrypt mobility patterns and past migrations, but also in the use of stable (non-)traditional isotopes and elemental ratios to investigate trophic chains and diet histories.
-From a methodological point of view, he is involved in the development of novel methods for high precision and resolution laser ablation ICP mass spectrometry analyses of phosphates, carbonates and other geological/biological matrices.
+In particular, he is interested in the use of strontium isotope analyses of teeth to decrypt mobility patterns and past migrations, but also in the use of stable (non-)traditional isotopes and elemental ratios to investigate trophic chains, diet histories and physiology.
+From a methodological point of view, he is involved in the development of novel methods for high precision and resolution laser ablation ICP mass spectrometry analyses of phosphates, carbonates and other geobiological matrices.
 Recently, he started working on proteomic analyses of bones and teeth by LC-MS/MS and MALDI-ToF, to unravel the taxonomy and the sex of humans and animals.
-His MSCA-IF project AROUSE investigates the hibernation (paleo)ecology of marmots using novel dental biomarkers, including high-spatial resolution trace element and isotopic analyses and dental histomorphometry.
+Between 2023 and 2024, he led his MSCA-IF project AROUSE at Goethe University Frankfurt, investigating the hibernation (paleo)ecology of marmots using novel dental biomarkers, including high-spatial resolution trace element and isotopic analyses and dental histomorphometry.
+He is an Adjunct Researcher at the Institut für Geowissenschaften of the Goethe-Universität Frankfurt.

 Email: elena.armaroli@unimore.it